 Please make the changes to P241L26-L38 as shown below:

 For an EHT MU PPDU and EHT TB PPDU, the U-SIG field is composed of two parts, U-SIG-1 and U-SIG-2, each containing 26 data bits.
 U-SIG-1 is transmitted before U-SIG-2.
 The data bits of the U-SIG OFDM symbols shall be BCC encoded at rate, R = 1 / 2 , interleaved, mapped to a BPSK constellation, and have pilots inserted following the steps described in 17.3.5.6 (Convolutional encoder), 27.3.12.8 (BCC interleavers), 17.3.5.8 (Subcarrier modulation mapping), and 17.3.5.9 (Pilot subcarriers), respectively.
-This process happens on a per-80 MHz frequency segment basis as U-SIG field may have different contents in different 80 MHz frequency segments, while always having identical content in every 20 MHz segment of a given 80 MHz segment.
-For every 80 MHz segment in the EHT PPDU, the first and second half of the stream of 104 complex numbers generated by these steps (before pilot insertion) is divided into two groups of 52 complex numbers, where respectively, the first 52 complex numbers form the first OFDM symbol of U-SIG and the second 52 complex numbers form the second OFDM symbol of U-SIG.
+This process happens on a per-80 MHz subblock basis as U-SIG field may have different contents in different 80 MHz subblocks, while always having identical content in every 20 MHz subchannel of a given 80 MHz subblock.
+For every 80 MHz subblock in the EHT PPDU, the first and second half of the stream of 104 complex numbers generated by these steps (before pilot insertion) is divided into two groups of 52 complex numbers, where respectively, the first 52 complex numbers form the first OFDM symbol of U-SIG (denoted as U-SIG-sym-1) and the second 52 complex numbers form the second OFDM symbol of U-SIG (denoted as U-SIG-sym-2).

 Instructions to the editor: